microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 1 - Web App Conversion/User Story 2 - Add Item through Web Form.md

 </body>
 </html>
 ```
 The code above creates a simple form that allows users to input a to-do item.
-When the form is submitted, a POST request is sent to the "/add" URL, which will trigger functionality in the back-end to save the to-do item to a file.
+When the form is submitted, a POST request is sent to the `/add` URL which will trigger functionality in the back-end to save the to-do item to a file.
 A POST request sends all of the data in the form to the back-end server.

 <br/>

 ### Update the Web Application Backend
-The next set of changes that we will need to make is to update the python code to enable the backend server to handle adding new to-do items and save them to the file.
+The next set of changes that we will need to make is to update the python code to enable the backend server to handle this `/add` functionality for adding a new to-do item to the collection.

 #### 1. Update Web Server to Handle New To-Do Items